benpptung/err/README.md

 * `original: object`
 * safe custom properties

----

 ### `OnErr(err, original?, props?)`

 Enhances an existing error:

-* ensures it is an `Error`
+* ensures `err` is an `Error`
 * merges new context into `original`
-* preserves existing fields
+* preserves existing message, stack, original, msgs
-* merges safe properties (e.g. code, status)
+* merges safe custom properties
-* does **not** alter message or stack
+* returns the same error instance

+### `.m(message: string)`

+Appends a breadcrumb message into `err.msgs[]`.

+Returns the error instance for chaining.

 ---

 ## Philosophy

-This library is not a replacement for JS’s error system.
+This library does **not** replace JavaScript’s error system.
-It simply provides what many practical applications need:
+It only adds what real-world debugging often needs:

-* A way to store context for debugging
+* A place to store contextual debugging data
-* A consistent shape for enriched errors
+* A consistent enriched error shape
-* A safe container for metadata
-* A clean alternative to deeply nested “wrapped errors”
+* Human-readable message history (breadcrumbs)
+* Minimalism, no prototypes modified, predictable behavior

 The goal is clarity — not complexity.